 When we crawl socialanimal.dev, here's a typical audit output:

-• Broken links (404s): Usually 3-8 per crawl.
+• Broken links (404s): Usually a small handful per crawl.
 Often old blog posts linking to tools that changed their URL structure.

-• Missing meta descriptions: Easy to miss when you're generating pages dynamically from a headless CMS.
+• Missing meta descriptions: Easy to miss when pages are generated dynamically from a headless CMS.

 • Duplicate title tags: Common on programmatic SEO sites where template logic has edge cases.